 The Motu Novu name is a trade mark derived from the Latin expression “Motu Novo” (ablative case), which can be translated as “in regards to new motion” or simply as “in new motion”.
 Interestingly, the Latin adjective “novus” can have a broader connotation than its English descendent “new” does, and may also denote “fresh” or “uncharted”.
 Our name, in two words, says it all about our story and our mission: to set new ideas in motion.

-The Motu Novu logo was born while doodling around the idiomatic expression “thinking outside the box”.
-Ironically, we never quite liked that phrase: conformist people chant it as a mantra of sorts to justify (or perhaps to ward against) every slight deviation from the norm.
-We see life differently: accepted societal norms are useful references, not untouchable dogmas.
-Our logo describes our method: be realistic, start from what is, but also visionary, never limit what can be.
+The Motu Novu logo was born while doodling about the idiomatic expression of “thinking outside the box”.
+Quite ironically, we dislike that expression: it is a mantra often chanted by mediocre people to justify (or perhaps to magically ward against, any attempt to deviate from the comforts of conformity.
+Motu Novus’ method is different: we strive to be realistic, start from what is, but also to be visionary, and never limit what can be.

 Motu Novu’s seal is sometimes used to imprint documents, or embellish our marketing materials.
 Its inscription is often attributed to Appius Claudius Caecus, a consul of the ancient Roman Republic who was blinded by the gods (“caecus” means “blind” in Latin) for his many unconventional ideas.
 “Faber Est Suae Quisque Fortunae” is the quintessential manifest of the “homo faber”: not bound by preordained fate, but maker of one’s own good fortune.

 Mascot and Motto

-Most of our marketing materials feature our mascot (a smiling black sheep) and its catchphrase (“free is happy”).
-We are pragmatists and acknowledge the merits of shared values, pooled resources, and coordinated efforts.
-However, we strongly believe that the pursuit of happiness (in business: of reliable profits) often leads off the marked path, and away from the security of the herd.
-And perhaps, just like a black sheep’s color, our drive to innovate is genetic: we enjoy being different.
+Motu Novu’s marketing materials often feature our mascot, a smiling black sheep, and the catch-phrase: “free is happy”.
+We are pragmatists, and thus acknowledge the benefits of shared values, pooling resources, and coordinating efforts.
+At the same, we believe that the pursuit of happiness often leads away from the security of the herd.
+Perhaps, just like the color of our mascot’s wool, our drive to innovate is genetic: we are inherently different.